Raffle policies

 • All relevant staff will be trained on the use of age verification procedures.

-• Website will permit filtering software to restrict the access to relevant pages.
+• The raffle entry website will permit filtering software to restrict the access to relevant pages.

 Raffle player queries and complaints procedure